-The CPU host in a hybrid architecture of a compute node plays a crucial function since it provides to work-load balancing of computing tasks running on the accelerated cards available in the node as well as the data movement intra-node and inter-node.
-On the other hand the CPU has to be able to perform all its own tasks, including computational operations, with high efficiency in terms of Watt/Flops/s.
-The SKU list segments of Intel Xeon Sapphire Rapids, AMD Epyc Genoa and ARM Ampere Altra Max is reported in the Tab.2.2.1.1.
+The CPU host in a hybrid architecture of a compute node plays a crucial function since it manages workload balancing of computing tasks running on the accelerated cards available in the node as well as intra-node and inter-node data movement.
+On the other hand, the CPU has to be able to perform all its own tasks, including computational operations, with high efficiency in terms of Watt/Flops/s.
+The SKU list segments of Intel Xeon Sapphire Rapids, AMD Epyc Genoa and ARM Ampere Altra Max is reported in Tab.2.2.1.1.